In-Home Service for Clothes Washers

 At Reddi Appliance Repair, we offer thorough, effective washing machine repair services.
-We repair most washer brands and models.
+We fix most brands and models.
 No matter the scope of your problem, we pledge to address it quickly and in a cost-effective fashion.
 We understand how much you rely on your washing machine and how important it is to be able to get your laundry done in the comfort of your own home.
-And when you call on us, we’ll respond quickly so that you’re not kept waiting.

 Washing Machine Care

-Damp clothes left in the washer drum can cause moisture build-up and mold.
+Damp clothes left in the drum can cause moisture build-up and mold.
 This can lead to bad odors.
-Try to take wet clothes out of the drum shortly after washing.
-Also, it’s a good idea to periodically leave the washer door open for an hour or so after a wash to let air circulate in the drum.
+Try to take wet clothes out of the drum shortly after the cycle has ended.
+Also, it’s a good idea to periodically leave the door open for an hour or so after a wash to let air circulate in the drum.
 This will also reduce odors.

 Don’t Overload the Drum